cwrc/CWRC-WriterBase/README.md

   * `url`: An url that links to the actual schema (RELAX NG) file.
   * `cssUrl`: An url that links to the CSS associated with this schema.
   * `schemaMappingsId`: The directory name associated with this schema.
 This is used to load appropriate mapping and dialogs files from the schema directory: https://github.com/cwrc/CWRC-Writer/tree/development/src/js/schema
 * `config.cwrcDialogs`: Object.
 Contains various urls for use by the [CWRC-Dialogs](https://github.com/cwrc/CWRC-Dialogs).
-See [writerConfig.js](https://github.com/cwrc/CWRC-Writer/blob/development/src/js/writerConfig.js) for an example.
 * `config.buttons1`, `config.buttons2`, `config.buttons3`: String.
 A comma separated list of plugins that will be set in the toolbars in the CWRC-Writer.
 Some possible values are: `addperson, addplace, adddate, addorg, addcitation, addnote, addtitle, addcorrection, addkeyword, addlink, editTag, removeTag, addtriple, viewsource, editsource, validate, savebutton, loadbutton`.

+See [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/config.js] for an example of a configuration file. [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/app.js] shows how to pass the config file into the CWRC-WriterBase.

 ### Configuration within documents